tcompa/worm_algorithm/ising_2d/README.md

 Written in pure Python, so that it can be run through pypy.

 ### C version (worm_ising_2d.cpp)
-Requires mt19937ar.c, and has to be compiled via the following command:
+Requires mt19937ar.c, and has to be compiled via

     make worm_ising_2d